 On average, the vines are kept at about 30 years of age.
 The vineyard is planted to a vine density of 8,500 vines per hectare.
 They practice sustainable farming techniques in their vineyard management program at Prieure Lichine.

 Chateau Prieure Lichine Winemaking

-To produce the wine of Chateau Prieure Lichine, whole berry, fermentation takes place in 34 tulip shaped, concrete tanks that range in size from 80 hectoliters up to 120 hectoliters.
-Each of the vats are double skinned.
-This allows for parcel by parcel vinification.
+To produce the wine of Chateau Prieure Lichine, whole berry, fermentation takes place in 34 tulip-shaped, concrete tanks that range in size from 80 hectoliters up to 120 hectoliters.
+Each of the vats are double-skinned.
+This allows for a parcel by parcel vinification.

 There is a second wine, previously known as de Clairefont, which made its debut in 1972.
 Today, the second wine of Prieure Lichine is sold under two names, Confidences de Prieure and Le Cloitre du Chateau Prieure Lichine.
 On average, close to 25,000 cases of Chateau Prieure Lichine are produced each year.

-I do not have much experience with older vintages, but from I have been told, you should approach buying those with extreme caution.
+I do not have much experience with older vintages, but from what I have been told, you should approach buying those older years with extreme caution.

-Prieure Lichine is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised and grilled dishes.
-Chateau Prieure Lichine is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as cheese.
+Prieure Lichine is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Prieure Lichine is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta as well as cheese.

 Like a few other estates in the Medoc, Chateau Prieure Lichine also makes a small amount of dry, white Bordeaux wine that is sold under the name of Le Blanc de Prieure Lichine.
 The wine made its debut in 1990.